 The granite setts will be removed and reused in line with Council's directive on the treatment of heritage pavements and the advice of a heritage consultant.
 This rehabilitation approach was endorsed by the City’s Heritage Advisory Committee.

-The project will be completed in two phases in order to re-instate the granite setts during favourable weather conditions.
+The project will be completed in 2 phases in order to re-instate the granite setts during favourable weather conditions.

 Phase 1 (spring to fall 2023)